rayngan999/my-profolio-website/content/posts/2021-10-17/index.md

 This research is going to allow me to gain hands-on experience of real-world security and machine learning applications.
 For this research, I will participate in weekly meetings as well as contribute in any possible ways, whether it is to write code to automate the generation of obfuscation dataset, gain an in-depth understanding of the state-of-the-art FP-Inspector tool, and to improve FP-Inspector by implementing a obfuscation code detection module.
 This project will also allow me to get experience working in a research setting with other researchers.

-####Motivation:

-From my previous programming experience, I have learned Python, C++, Html, CSS, and Javascript.
-Since this research is mainly focused on analyzing Javascript, I feel I could put my skills to test and allow me to expand my knowledge on this field.

-####Project Plan:

-- We will first understand and learn the inner workings of FP-Inspector, as well as, popular JavaScript obfuscation tools.
-- We will then research different available obfuscators and analyze which ones are most likely to impact FP-Inspector’s accuracy.
-- Next, we will gather a dataset of both obfuscated and non-obfuscated fingerprinting scripts using different automated obfuscators.
-- Using this dataset, we are going to put the FP-Inspector to test and evaluate its robustness against different obfuscators.
-- Finally, we plan to improve FP-Inspector’s design and implementation by using the insights we have gained thus far from aforementioned steps.

 <a href="https://web.cs.ucdavis.edu/~zubair/students.html"> Gunrock Breakerspace (Professor Zubair's lab) </a>